pi-hole/FTL/README.md

-## Pi-hole FTL
+## Pi-hole *FTL*DNS

 (c) 2017 Pi-hole, LLC (https://pi-hole.net)

 ![](https://i1.wp.com/pi-hole.net/wp-content/uploads/2017/01/dominik.gif?w=128&ssl=1)

-The Faster-Than-Light (FTL) Engine is a lightweight, purpose-built daemon used to provide statistics needed for the Web Interface, and its API can be easily integrated into your own projects.
-Although it is an optional component of the Pi-hole ecosystem, it will be installed by default to provide statistics.
+The Faster-Than-Light (FTL) Engine is a lightweight DNS/DHCP server that also provides statistics needed for the Web Interface.
+Its DNS/DHCP services are based on the well-known resolver `dnsmasq`.
+It  FTL's API can be easily integrated into your own projects.
+It is an essential component of the Pi-hole ecosystem and provides both DNS/DHCP services as also Pi-hole related statistics.
 As the name implies, FTL does its work *very quickly*!

 The results can be accessed via a standard Unix socket (`var/run/pihole/FTL.sock`), a `telnet`-like connection (TCP socket on port 4711) as well as indirectly via the Web API (`admin/api.php`) and Command Line (`pihole -c -j`).
 You can out find more details below.